In My Alaska Winters Tale

 but already time has shown who will win;

-I feel it in my toes, in my heals,
+I feel it in my toes, in my heels,

 the warmness leaving, the cold reveals,